-FEMA Suspends Temporary Housing Rent Collection
+FEMA Suspends Rent Collection for Three Months

-- On April 8, FEMA announced suspension of rent payment for disaster survivors living in FEMApurchased temporary housing units in California, Florida, North Carolina and Texas due to the coronavirus (COVID-19) pandemic. - □ The suspension applies to April, May and June rent only.
-Rent collection is expected to resume July 1. - □ FEMA will mail a letter to all affected survivors about their rent suspension. - Survivors who have insurance benefits that provide coverage for additional living expenses are required to pay rent to FEMA up to the FMR or the amount of these benefits (whichever is less) to prevent a duplication of benefits with insurance that is prohibited by law.
-Survivors making these payments are required to continue making them until their additional living expense benefits are exhausted.
+- On April 8, FEMA announced suspension of rent payment for disaster survivors living in FEMApurchased temporary housing units in California, Florida, North Carolina and Texas due to the coronavirus (COVID-19) pandemic. - The suspension applies to April, May and June rent only.
+Rent collection is expected to resume July 1. - □ FEMA will mail a letter to all affected survivors about their rent suspension. - To prevent a duplication of benefits, survivors with insurance that covers additional living expenses must pay FEMA either the fair market rental value, or the amount of the insurance benefits, whichever is less.
+Fair market value is established by the U.S. Department of Housing and Urban Development.